 - Eneloop: 1-14s.

 I did a quick charging and discharging test.
 It is nice to have all the info at a glance.
-The number of cells are automatically detected through the balance leads.
-The fan starts after couple of minutes, when things start to heat up.
+The number of cells is automatically detected through the balance leads.
+The fan starts after a couple of minutes when things start to heat up.

 In case you need to discharge one of your batteries, HOBBYMATE Speed H6 has multiple options for it.
 You can use internal discharge with up to 30W total power, or if you need faster discharge you can connect on battery leads an external resistance load.

-If you want to speed-up / slow-down things you can change current level on the fly, without stopping/re-starting task.
+If you want to speed-up / slow-down things you can change the current level on the fly, without stopping/re-starting tasks.

-My only complain is regarding the lack of battery cables, there are none included in the box.
+My only complaint is regarding the lack of battery cables, there are none included in the box.